Before using an adjustable watch winder, it is therefore essential to determine the optimal winding parameters and calibre of the watch model.

 All automatic watches have different TPD requirements but on average most automatic watches need a minimum of 650-1200 TPD.
-All of our watch winders are set to accommodate this minimum requirement.
+All of our watch winders are accommodate this minimum requirement.

-4) If the time is incorrect, please set it to the next highest TPD setting and try again.
+- However, if the time is wrong, increase to the next TPD setting and repeat the above process.

-5) If the time is incorrect, please set it to clockwise only and try again.
+- If the time is wrong, set the winder to rotate clockwise only and repeat the procedure.

-6) If the time is incorrect, please set it to counter-clockwise only and try again.
+- If the time is incorrect, set it to rotate counterclockwise only and repeat the procedure.